SravanKumar-G/mybus/README.md

   command to verify installation
   >git --version

-For development I recommend using IDE i.e. eclipse, intelliJ etc. Download you favorite IDE and get ready to ROCK!!
+For development I recommend using IDE i.e. eclipse, intelliJ etc. Download you favorite IDE.
+If you plan to use Eclipse run the below command to create eclise related artifacts.
+  >mvn eclipse:eclipse

 #Start database
 We will be using mongodb for application database.
 Start the mongo deamon using the below command in terminal/command prompt